Why do employers offer health insurance?

 Five reasons why employers offer health insurance

-The reason why an employer offers health insurance will vary depending on the organization.
-But there are five main reasons why most businesses today offer some kind of health benefit.
-Let’s take a look at them below.
+The reason an employer offers health insurance will vary depending on the organization.
+But there are five main reasons why most businesses provide some kind of health benefit.

 1. Employer-sponsored health benefits have tax advantages

 In 1943, the Internal Revenue Service allowed employers to provide tax-free health insurance to their employees.
-Not only was this a tax break for employers, but employees could receive employer contributions to their health insurance premiums free from income taxes—making it the cheapest and most accessible way to get health coverage at the time.
+This was a tax break for employers and allowed them to increase employee compensation packages by making income-tax-free contributions to their health insurance premiums.
+At the time, it was the cheapest and most accessible way to get health coverage.

-The new tax benefits regarding health insurance prompted more employers to offer the benefit, and more U.S. workers began getting coverage.
-And that continues to this day.
+The new tax advantages prompted more employers to offer the benefit.
+As a result, more U.S. workers began getting health coverage.

 A few tax advantages that come with providing health insurance include:

-- Generally, 100% of employer payments made to employee health insurance plans as part of a compensation package are tax deductible on federal business taxes.
+- Often, 100% of employer payments toward employee health plans are tax deductible for businesses.

-- Self-employed individuals may be able to deduct 100% of their health insurance premium costs as a business expense if they meet certain criteria.
+- If they meet specific criteria, self-employed individuals can deduct 100% of their premium costs as a business expense.

 - Employers can deduct health savings account (HSA) contributions from their business taxes.

-If you’re a small business owner, you may be eligible to receive a tax credit for enrolling in small business health insurance1.
-The federal government designed the tax credit to encourage small employers to provide employer-sponsored health insurance to their workers.
+Lastly, if you’re a small business owner, you may be eligible to receive a tax credit for enrolling in small business health insurance1.
+The government created this tax credit to encourage small employers to provide employer-sponsored insurance to their staff.

-To qualify for the Small Business Health Care Tax Credit, an employer must meet all of the following requirements:
+To qualify for the credit, you must meet all the following requirements:

 - Your business must have fewer than 25 full-time or full-time equivalent employees (FTEs)